blocknative/gas-agent/README.md

 4. **Scoring**: Your prediction is scored on:
    - **Inclusion Rate**: Did your prediction price get onchain within the block window
    - **Cost Efficiency**: Percentage overpayment

+For details on the *Evaluation Function* used to score your predictions, see the [Evaluation Function](#evaluation-function).

 ## Building for Production